johngodley/redirection/readme.txt

 * Polish by Kuba Majerczyk
 * Arabic by Jerry John
 * Brazilian Portuguese by Pedro Padron
-* Dutch by Marlon Navas & Pieter Carette
+* Dutch by Marlon Navas, Pieter Carette, and Bart Kummel
 * Hungarian by daSSad
 * Turkish by Fatih Cevik
 * Romanian translation, thanks to Alina